AndreBordignon/AndreBordignon/README.md

 A little about me:

-- 🔭 I’m currently working on React Native apps
+- 🔭 I’m currently working as Tech Lead of a mobile apps team;
-- 🌱 I’m currently learning NodeJS and GraphQL
+- 🌱 I’m currently learning NodeJS and Python;
-- 👯 I’m looking to collaborate on apps that can make a difference in peoples lifes
+- 👯 I’m looking to collaborate on projects that can make a difference in peoples lifes;
 - 💬 Ask me about anything, if i can't help you, we'll learn together :)